cloudera/terraform-provider-cdp/README.md

 #### Publishing new releases
 1. Make sure that the build is fine, and unit tests and Terraform acceptance tests are running fine.
+2. Make sure that the NOTICE file is up to date and re-export and re-commit the NOTICE using the tool.
-2. Review the change log and update it as necessary.
+3. Review the change log and update it as necessary.
 Ideally the content is up-to-date as it has been maintained along the way.
 Note the data of the release and create a new, empty unreleased entry at the top.
-3. Set the GPG fingerprint to use to sign the release `export GPG_FINGERPRINT=<YOUR_CODE_SIGNING_GPG_KEY_ID>`.
+4. Set the GPG fingerprint to use to sign the release `export GPG_FINGERPRINT=<YOUR_CODE_SIGNING_GPG_KEY_ID>`.
 Use (`gpg --list-secret-keys --keyid-format=long` to find out).
-4. Cache the password for your GPG private key with `echo "foo" | gpg --armor --detach-sign --default-key $GPG_FINGERPRINT` (GoReleaser does not support signing binaries with a GPG key that requires a passphrase.
+5. Cache the password for your GPG private key with `echo "foo" | gpg --armor --detach-sign --default-key $GPG_FINGERPRINT` (GoReleaser does not support signing binaries with a GPG key that requires a passphrase.
 Some systems may cache your GPG passphrase for a few minutes).
-5. Tag the commit with an appropriate semantic version, e.g. `git tag v0.0.1`.
+6. Tag the commit with an appropriate semantic version, e.g. `git tag v0.0.1`.
    1. We use [Semantic Versioning](https://semver.org/) to mark the releases and `v` prefix is mandatory for terraform providers
    2. A release-candidate can be pushed by adding `-rc1` suffix like `v0.0.1-rc1`.
    3. You can find the next version to use by looking at the existing releases / tags.
-6. Push the tag: `git push origin v0.0.1`.
+7. Push the tag: `git push origin v0.0.1`.
-7. Run `goreleaser`: `make release`
+8. Run `goreleaser`: `make release`
-8. If goreleaser runs successfully, it will automatically:
+9. If goreleaser runs successfully, it will automatically:
    1. Cross-compile against all platforms and create binaries under `dist/`
    2. Create zip archives for all binaries.
    3. Checksums all of the binaries using sha256 and saves the checksums under `dist/terraform-provider-cdp_<VERSION>_SHA256SUMS`.